youngser/TwoTruth/README.md

 <figure>
 <img src="vignettes/killerfig-cep-g1.jpg" width="700px" />
-  <figcaption>Figure 1.
-A 'Two Truths' graph (connectome) depicting connectivity structure such that one grouping of the vertices yields affinity structure (e.g. left hemisphere/right hemisphere) and the other grouping yields core-periphery structure (e.g. gray matter/white matter).
+  <figcaption><b>Figure 1.</b> A 'Two Truths' graph (connectome) depicting connectivity structure such that one grouping of the vertices yields affinity structure (e.g. left hemisphere/right hemisphere) and the other grouping yields core-periphery structure (e.g. gray matter/white matter).
 Top center: the graph with four vertex colors.
 Top left / top right: LSE groups one way; ASE groups another way.
 Bottom left: the LSE truth is two densely connected groups, with sparse interconnectivity between them (affinity structure).
 Bottom right: the ASE truth is one densely connected group, with sparse interconnectivity between it and the other group and sparse interconnectivity within the other group (core-periphery structure).
 This paper demonstrates the 'Two Truths' phenomenon illustrated in this figure - that LSE and ASE find fundamentally different but equally meaningful network structure - via theory, simulation, and real data analysis.</figcaption>
 </figure>